Brilliant blues and greens of a hot spring ringed by oranges, yellows, reds, and browns.

 by the National Park Service.

 Most travel sites tell you to visit Yellowstone in summer.
-The data tells you when summer breaks — and that's the part worth reading.
-We turn the National Park Service's own forty-six-year visitor-use record into crowd timing, seasonality, and shoulder windows worth knowing.
+The data tells you when summer breaks.
+We turn the National Park Service's own 47-year visitor-use record into crowd timing, seasonality, and shoulder weeks worth knowing.

-Every page here is built on the official NPS Visitor Use Statistics Data Package, 2025 — the same dataset the agency itself uses.
+Every page here is built on the official NPS Visitor Use Statistics Data Package, 2025.
 Monthly averages smooth across five reporting years.
-Crowd scores are percentile against each park's own twelve-month distribution, not against other parks.
+Crowd reads are percentile against each park's own twelve-month distribution, not against other parks.

-We use "NPS sites" or "National Park Service sites" when covering all unit types, and "National Parks" only for units that officially carry that designation.
+We use "NPS sites" or "National Park Service sites" when covering all unit types, and "National Parks" only for units that carry that designation.
 We don't use the NPS Arrowhead.
 We're not official.
-We're the people who read the chart so you don't have to.
+We're just people who read the data so you don't have to.
+Read more about the project →

 RefreshQuarterly